lilleboe/stackoverflow_research/README.md

 Data from Stack Overflow from the year 2019 was used to help answer:

-1. What characteristics, if any, distinguish Data Scientists/Machine Learning Specialists from other people that frequent StackOverflow
+1. What are some defining characteristics of a Data Scientists/Machine Learning Specialists?
 2. What type(s) of technologies do Data Scientists/Machine Learning Specialists use?
 3. Can we identify if someone classifies themselves as a Data Scientists/Machine Learning Specialists based on a subset of answers from the Stack Overflow survey?